Marcelle von Wendland: Career

 She is the co-founder and CEO of Bancstreet Capital Partners Ltd. She was Managing Director at Fincore Ltd which she now continues to support as a consultant.
-She has previously worked for Hypo-Vereinsbank, Barclays Bank, Goldman Sachs, LCH-Clearnet, the UK HM Revenue and Customs and others.
+She has previously worked for HypoVereinsbank, Barclays Bank, Goldman Sachs, LCH-Clearnet, the UK HM Revenue and Customs and others.

 Von Wendland is a Chartered Fellow of the Chartered Institute for Securities & Investment (CISI).
-She has been deputy chair and elected member of the Risk Forum Committee of the Chartered Institute for Securities & Investment (CISI) from 2002 to 2012 and 2008 to 2009 respectively.
+She was deputy chair and elected member of the Risk Forum Committee of CISI from 2002 to 2012 and 2008 to 2009 respectively.

 Von Wendland has been an active member of the Private Sector Preparatory Group (LEI-PSPG) for the Legal Entity Identifier set up and run by the Financial Stability Board from 2011 onwards.

 She has been an elected and served as member of the Governing Council of the Royal Institute of Navigation (RIN) for two consecutive terms first from August 2010 to July 2012 and then from August 2012 to July 2015.
 She has also served on the RIN's Finance committee from 2007 to 2013 and the RIN Audit & Risk committee since 2013.